 He is Al Wakil.
 “God does not change the condition of a people unless they change what is in themselves” – Qur’an (13:11)

-I chose to make a change in my day to day life, what I was doing, what I was eating, thinking, reading and so on.
+I chose to make a change in my day-to-day life: what I was doing, what I was eating, thinking, reading and so on.
 I started spending time with family.
 I went for long walks in the park with my friends.
-I Started dining out at my favourite places with my cousins.
+I started dining out at my favourite places with my cousins.
 My heart was opening up, and it was beautiful for those who surrounded me to see and experience.
-I started to read and seek more knowledge, my heart opened more.
+I started to read and seek more knowledge; my heart opened further.
 I kept my prayers steady and volunteered at the mosque more regularly.
 I had to strive to change myself in order for Allah (SWT) to help me become the best version of myself, in order to feel good inside and content.
-I put the efforts in first, and all the rest was being sorted out by Allah (SWT).
+I put the effort in first, and all the rest was being sorted out by Allah (SWT).
 I just had to trust Him

-It is only upon on individual to decide what they want.
+It is only upon an individual to decide what they want.
 It is for us to choose what we want in life.
 Either we choose happiness or sadness.
-If we want to be happy, then we must change what is within ourselves by our actions every single day, no let ups.
-Small and consistent steps are what will piece together bit by bit your happiness, as happiness is not served on a plate.
+If we want to be happy, then we must change what is within ourselves by our actions every single day, no let-ups.
+Small and consistent steps are what will piece your happiness together bit by bit, as happiness is not served on a plate.
 You earn happiness.
 You work for it.
 Having a content life is what every individual desires, and that requires a lot of work, work that has to be consistent.
 It is an ongoing process, which needs to be monitored and nurtured all the time.
-“Our Lord, give us good in this World and in the Hereafter, and protect us from the torment of the Fire” – Qur’an (2:201) We must ponder over Allah’s wisdom in which He tests His chosen slaves, He guides and directs us to achieve goals to reach a high rank in His eyes, which would not be possible or achieved without a lifetime of tests, trials, and tribulations.
-Tests and tribulations are in fact, all mercy’s and blessings from Allah (SWT).
-Alhamdulillah, for tests and tribulations.
+“Our Lord, give us good in this World and in the Hereafter, and protect us from the torment of the Fire” – Qur’an (2:201) We must ponder over Allah’s Wisdom in which He tests His chosen slaves; He guides and directs us to achieve goals to reach a high rank in His eyes, which would not be achievable without a lifetime of tests, trials, and tribulations.
+Tests and tribulations are in fact, all mercies and blessings from Allah (SWT).
+Alhamdulillah for tests and tribulations.

 Shazia Chowdhury is a student of the Qur’an and Sunnah and loves to share beneficial knowledge and voices out her personal insights to connect with people.
 Produced her first- Ramadan Booklet in 2018.
 Founder of an NGO, which helps the poor to live life healthier and happier.
 On a side- she adores being a foodie, an explorer as well as a nature lover!